PFTL/website/content/blog/08_intro_to_classes.rst

     >>> from person import Person
     >>> me = Person()
     >>> me.echo_name("John Snow")
+    John Snow

 The first line imports the code into the interactive console.
 For this to work, it is important that you trigger python directly from the same folder where the file **person.py** is located.
 When you run the code above, you should see as output ``John Snow``.
-There is also an important detail that was ommitted this far, the presence of ``self`` in the delcaration of the method.
+There is also an important detail that was omitted this far, the presence of ``self`` in the declaration of the method.
 All the methods in python take a first input variable called self, referring to the class itself.
 For the time being don't stress yourself about it, but bear in mind that when you define a new method, you should always include the